 I keep my lists organized by spelling strategy, although they could be organized by the student as well.
 I have multiple sets of the three lists attached with a small binder ring, and these hang on magnetic hooks on my chalkboard.
 (I’ve also seen utility boards and hooks used for this purpose.)

-I don't require a set per student since my students are not all working on word work at the same time - this is the beauty of The Daily 5 and especially helpful when you have limited resources!
+I don’t require a set per student since my students are not all working on word work simultaneously – this is the beauty of The Daily 5 and especially helpful when you have limited resources!

 Each week, I introduce the new word work pattern, and we complete whole-group activities around it before my students head off to Daily 5.
 During word work, my students will grab a copy of the lists, and then activities begin.